chaozhang-ox/GNNHAR/README.md

 ## Data
-The data used in this reproducibility check is LOBSTER, which users need to purchase.
+The data used in this reproducibility check is LOBSTER (https://lobsterdata.com/), which needs to be purchased by users.

 ## Computing Environment
 To run the reproducibility check, the following computing environment and package(s) are required: